Kawhi Leonard Trade Rumors: NBA Executive Gives Expectation On When Deal Could Happen

 The San Antonio Spurs, at least to this point, appear unwilling to take a lesser deal in order to trade Kawhi Leonard and turn the page as an organization.

 Does that mean this process could be dragged out much longer, maybe even into the 2018-19 NBA season?
-Well, one anonymous NBA executive recently shared his expectation on when a potential trade could happen to Justin Tinsley of The Undefeated.
+Well, one anonymous NBA executive recently shared his expectation of when a potential trade could happen to Justin Tinsley of The Undefeated.

 “You gotta expect that he’s gone sooner than later,” the executive told Tinsley.
 “You don’t want that dragging into the season.
 And for someone like Kawhi, you absolutely have to get something in return. … It’s like the entire league is just waiting on the shoe to drop.”